janelia-flyem/DVIDSparkServices/README.md

 An ROI is provided and is split up between spark workers.
 Each worker fetches two volumes corresponding to the baseline/ground truth volume and the comparison volume.

+Custom metric plugins can be created and added to DVIDSparkServices/reconutils/metrics/plugins.
+There are many example plugins in this directory that implement different subsets of the base class interface defined at DVIDSparkServices/reconutils/metrics/plugins/stat.py.

 ### Segmentation (plugin: CreateSegmentation)

 Performs segmentation on overlapping grayscale subvolumes fetched from DVID using a supplied segmentation plugin (or falls back to a simple default watershed implementation).
 The subvolumes are then stitched together using conservative overlap rules to form a global segmentation.
 This segmentation is then read back into DVID.
 The default segmentation algorithm